mostafashalaby/FitnessLogManager/README.md

 ***

 This application was made with Reddit's bodyweight Routine in mind!
-Check their workout program at:
+Check out their workout program at:

 https://www.reddit.com/r/bodyweightfitness/wiki/kb/recommended_routine